aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/transparency-effects/add-transparent-object-to-xps-document/_index.md

 ---
-title: Add Transparent Object to XPS Document with Aspose.Page
+title: Export XPS to PDF – Add Transparent Object with Aspose.Page
 linktitle: Add Transparent Object to XPS Document
 second_title: Aspose.Page .NET API
-description: Learn how to add transparent objects to XPS documents in .NET using Aspose.Page.
-Enhance visual appeal with step-by-step guidance.
+description: Learn how to add transparent objects to XPS documents and then export XPS to PDF using Aspose.Page for .NET.
+Step‑by‑step guide with practical tips.
 weight: 11
 url: /net/transparency-effects/add-transparent-object-to-xps-document/
+date: 2026-03-29
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Add Transparent Object to XPS Document with Aspose.Page
+# Export XPS to PDF – Add Transparent Object with Aspose.Page

 ## Introduction

-In this tutorial, we will explore how to add transparent objects to an XPS document using Aspose.Page for .NET.
-Transparency in XPS documents can enhance visual appeal and convey information effectively.
-We'll break down the process into manageable steps, ensuring clarity and ease of understanding.
+In this tutorial you’ll learn how to add transparent objects to an XPS document and then **export XPS to PDF** with Aspose.Page for .NET.
+Transparency can make your documents look more modern and help you highlight important information.
+We’ll walk through each step, explain the reasoning behind the code, and show you how to finish the workflow by converting the XPS file to a PDF for easy sharing.

+## Quick Answers
+- **What does “export XPS to PDF” mean?** Converting an XPS file into a PDF file while preserving layout, colors, and transparency.
+- **Why add transparency first?** Transparent objects let you create layered graphics that look great in the final PDF.
+- **Do I need a license?** Yes, a valid Aspose.Page license is required for production use.
+- **Can this run on .NET Core?** Absolutely – Aspose.Page supports .NET Core, .NET 5/6 and the full .NET Framework.
+- **Where can I find more examples?** Check the Aspose.Page documentation and community forum linked below.

 ## Prerequisites